yego.me

 Okay, so here's the next note that a YC founder wrote: "The easiest way to fundraise is to indeed have a good metric that's growing."
 When I ran a startup that wasn't growing, I spoke to 140 investors and only got two angel checks.
 Now I'm working on a startup that is growing, and almost every well-known VC is trying to figure out how to talk to us.
 It took us one week to raise our seed round.

-So rather than go and try to sell it and get what you're expecting to be really hard to sell—yeah, you know it's gonna be a hard sell—so, hey, let's just raise before we go try to do it.
+And so rather than go and try to sell it and get what you're expecting to be really hard to sell, yeah, you know it's going to be a hard sell.
+So hey, let's just raise before we go try to do it.
 Not the best play.

 More Articles